gvwilson/sensibleadventures/nardica/nardica.md

 before the other Marines hurried everyone down the stairs behind the governor's desk into a narrow zig-zag corridor that smelled of sweat and machinery.
 Pipes ran along the ceiling,
-a color-coded mix of water, waste, secure optical cabling, and highways for the rat-sized security bots that were scurrying madly to the mansion's defense.
+a color-coded mix of water, sewage, secure optical cabling, and highways for the rat-sized security bots that were scurrying madly to the mansion's defense.